mhansen/graphviz-docs/content/en/faq/_index.md

 This code is still preliminary, and we have noted some problems with color quantization in indexed color map management that we are trying to understand and correct.
 (You can use `-Gtruecolor=1` to try a 32 bit internal canvas as an alternative, but we have observed fuzziness (lossiness?) in the images.)

 When the software is used as a web server, access to image files is more restrictive.
-See GV_FILE_PATH and SERVER_NAME.
+See SERVER_NAME.

 <a name="ext_ps_file"></a>**External PostScript files**